rangle/ngCourse2/handout/forms/custom_validators.md

 }
 ```

-In the template, we need to look for the same key that is returned by the validator in case of an error, in this case, the key `emailFormat`.
+In the template, we need to look for the same key that is returned by the validator in case of an error - in this case, the key `emailFormat`.

 _app/my-form.component.html_
 ```html